garden-io/garden/docs/guides/in-cluster-building.md

 ## Configuring a deployment registry

 To deploy a built image to a remote Kubernetes cluster, the image first needs to be pushed to a container registry that is accessible to the cluster.
 We refer to this as a _deployment registry_.
-Garden offers two options to handle this process:

-1. An in-cluster registry.
-2. An external registry, e.g. a cloud provider managed registry like ECR or GCR. **(recommended)**
+This is an external Docker registry, e.g. a cloud provider managed registry like ECR or GCR.

-The in-cluster registry is a simple way to get started with Garden that requires no configuration.
-To set it up, leave the `deploymentRegistry` field on the `kubernetes` provider config undefined, and run `garden plugins kubernetes cluster-init --env=<env-name>` to install the registry.
-This is nice and convenient, but is _not a particularly good approach for clusters with many users or lots of builds_.
-When using the in-cluster registry you need to take care of [cleaning it up routinely](#cleaning-up-cached-images), and it may become a performance and redundancy bottleneck with many users and frequent (or heavy) builds.

-So, **for any scenario with a non-trivial amount of users and builds, we strongly suggest configuring a separate registry outside of your cluster.** If your cloud provider offers a managed option, that's usually a good choice.

 To configure a deployment registry, you need to specify at least the `deploymentRegistry` field on your `kubernetes` provider, and in many cases you also need to provide a Secret in order to authenticate with the registry via the `imagePullSecrets` field: